Through the following links, you can move to the menu or to the main text in this page.

 Plastic crushing and sorting facility

 The Kubota Group supports water infrastructure as a comprehensive manufacturer of water-related items from pipe materials used for water supply and sewage to engineering of water treatment plants.
 We use these technologies to provide resource recovery solutions, such as fermenting sewage sludge generated in sewage treatment plants and waste such as food residue generated by agriculture and food plants to extract biogas for reuse as an energy resource, generating electricity using the recovered biogas.
-We also contribute to the building of a circular economy by providing equipment for crushing and picking to recover resources such as metal and plastics from waste products.
+We are working on projects that contribute to the building of a circular economy but which also helps lower CO2 emissions by curtailing the need to mine virgin resources from the earth by providing crushing and sorting techniques to recover such resources as metal and plastics from waste—a process known as urban mining—as well as melting technology that enables the reuse of incinerated waste residue.

 (3) Environmental Contribution in the Field of Urban and Living Environments